Helene Naftali • Principal and founder

 As a compelling public speaker, Helene has given numerous motivational talks in educational and corporate settings on topics ranging from career planning to high finance.
 In light of Helene’s many successes, she remains modest and down to earth, and is very well respected in her community.
 Her genuine concern for the well being of the individual is her ever-present guiding light and passion.
 Her warmth and enthusiasm enable her to unlock the yearnings of young people, and help them find their oneTRUEzone.
 Helene holds a bachelor’s degree from SUNY Binghamton University, and also a Master’s Degree in Social Work from New York University.
 Helene, her husband and two daughters live in northern New Jersey.

-Carolyn sharaway • director of philanthropy and community partnerships
+Carolyn sharaway • director

 Carolyn approaches life and work with an energetic and passionate attitude.
 She truly loves developing resources by building relationships and helping others make a difference in the nonprofit sector.
 She believes education, along with health, is fundamental to living a fulfilling life.